crabyh/WisdomLDA/index.md

 #### Non-blocking Communication

-We've also tried using an asynchronized way to handle the receiving global update table for the workers.
-The original intention for this approach is to hide the latency of the synchronization.
+We also attempted to completely eliminate the blocking window for any forms of synchronization when receiving parameter update tables from each worker.
+In another word, we expect that workers could immediately return without waiting for the master's response.
+The original intention for this approach is to hide the latency of the long synchronization that requires every worker to participate.
 I.e. instead of block waiting for the master to process the merge and send the global table back, worker can still process the Gibbs Sampling with its current parameter table.
 But the price we pay for this is we need another piece of memory to store the incoming global tables and has to check if the incoming tables have been received regularly.
 Again, this methods should provide better performance for larger word topic table (larger K and vocabulary size) since the communication time is longer and worth to be hidden, but has trivial impact on our current settings.

 ## RESULTS AND DISCUSSION